 This procedure takes a highly qualified and trained technician, professional-grade diagnostic equipment, and the software or connection to vehicle information needed to perform the analysis.
 Diagnostics can take a few hours to complete, especially if the problem is intermittent and does not happen every time you operate the vehicle.

 Like any professional service, there is a charge to properly diagnose a vehicle.
 As the cars we drive become more automated and complex, this procedure will become more expensive and complicated.

-However, it's much more cost-effective to pay to have your vehicle properly diagnosed than to guess at replacement parts, perform repairs that are not needed, or to just avoid fixing the problem.
+However, it’s much more cost-effective to pay to have your vehicle properly diagnosed than to guess at replacement parts, perform repairs that are not needed or just avoid fixing the problem altogether.

 Give us a call today to keep your car running properly.

 Steve and Karen Johnston are owners of All About Automotive, providing quality auto repair services and preventive maintenance for your vehicle in Historic Downtown Gresham.
 If you have questions or comments, call them at 503-465-2926 or email them at email@example.com.